 MPA will endeavour to record all advice on important matters in writing.
 Advice given orally is not intended to be relied upon unless confirmed in writing.
 Therefore, if MPA provides oral advice (for example during the course of a meeting or a telephone conversation) and the Client wishes to be able to rely on that advice, it must ask for the advice to be confirmed by MPA in writing.

 MPA is committed to providing the Client with a high quality service that is both efficient and effective.
-However, should there be any cause for complaint in relation to any aspect of MPA’s service the Client should raise the matter with Steven Garrod at MPA’s registered office unless the complaint relates to him, in which event the client should contact Michael Price.
+However, should there be any cause for complaint in relation to any aspect of MPA’s service the Client should raise the matter with Mike Price at MPA’s registered office unless the complaint relates to him, in which event the client should contact Michael Price.
 MPA will carefully and promptly investigate the complaint and take reasonable steps to rectify any defect in the service that has been provided.
 If the Client is still not satisfied it may refer its complaint to the Association of Chartered Certified Accountants.

 MPA may, from time to time, receive post addressed to the Client at MPA’s offices.
 Unless the Client notifies MPA in writing to the contrary, the Client agrees to MPA opening all such post.
 Post received and opened by MPA that does not relate to any of the Services will be duly forwarded to the Client, but MPA’s obligation is only to use reasonable care to forward the post to the Client at the Client’s risk.
 MPA will not be bound to consider the urgency or importance of the post or advise the Client concerning it (unless MPA agrees to do so).